 Do maintain records of client identification, receipt of funds, and transaction history.
 PCMLTFA requires specific records — including account numbers, account types, and account holder names on receipt-of-funds records.
 A bank draft is not sufficient.

 Do undergo an independent prescribed review every two years.
 The biannual independent review of your AML/CFT/KYC program is a mandatory requirement.
 It must be conducted by a qualified, genuinely independent reviewer.
-Under Bill C-12, failing to conduct this review is a very serious violation attracting penalties up to $20 million.
+Under Bill C-12, failing to conduct this review is a very serious violation attracting penalties up to $20 million per entity / $4 million per person.

 Do require the brokers who bring you transactions to confirm their own PCMLTFA conformity.
 You are not protected by the broker's due diligence.
 Your obligations as a lender are independent of the broker's obligations.
 Ask.
 Document the answer.